catloafsoft/PeninsulaSymphonicWinds.github.io/_includes/support.md

 Contributions to the Peninsula Symphonic Winds are fully deductible for both federal and state income tax purposes.
 You will receive a letter acknowledging your donation.

+If you have a business and would like to be known to the ~200 attendees at our concerts, please consider placing an ad in our concert program.
+[Please see our Advertising Agreement for pricing and options.](psw_ad.pdf){:target='_blank'}

 Thanks for supporting the Peninsula Symphonic Winds!